Deltares/imod-python/docs/developing/test-plan.rst

 * The conversion of the transient LHM model run of 1 year on a daily timestep (365 stress-periods) should run without memory overflow on a machine with 32 GB and write a model within 15 minutes.
+* The conversion of the transient LHM model should not be slower than doing the same conversion with iMOD5.
 * The MODFLOW6 and MetaSWAP input files written by iMOD Python should be the same as iMOD5 (accounting for differences in row sorting.), unless there was a conscious decision to divert from this.
 These will be mentioned in :doc:`../faq/imod5_backwards_compatibility`.
-* The conversion of the transient LHM model should not be slower than doing the same conversion with iMOD5.
+The following differences are
+  accepted:

+  - Different naming conventions for the output files.
+  - Different default solver settings in MODFLOW6.
+  - iMOD5 computes incorrect hydraulic characteristics for the Horizontal Flow Barrier (HFB) package.
+This leads to head differences of <0.50 m in the ouput of the simulations in the north of Limburg in the deepest model layers.
+  - Some small differences in how rivers and drains are allocated and their conductances are distributed.
+This leads to local head differences in the output of the simulations in the south of Limburg.

 Manual checks
 *************